 Recognizing these underlying factors is the first step toward helping your parent.
 If you are not sure whether your parent’s behavior qualifies as hoarding, learning about the warning signs of hoarding in older adults can help you assess the situation.

-How to Talk to an Elderly Parent About Hoarding
+How to Talk to Your Parent About Hoarding

 One of the biggest challenges families face is knowing how to bring up the topic without causing shame, defensiveness, or conflict.
 Your parent likely does not see their behavior the same way you do.
 What looks like chaos to you may feel like comfort and security to them.